Chewie/gns3-docker-appliances/README.md

 To make things easier for non-docker gurus, the appliances run systemd, allowing the starting of services just like any other machine.

-The entirety or /etc is persisted by GNS3 by exposing it as a Docker volume.
-This ain't the prettiest, but this way you do not need a specific VOLUME directive for each configuration file you wish to persist.

 ## The host

-The host is a centos 7 base image, with common networking tools like `iproute2` and `bind-utils` installed.
+The host is a centos 8 base image, with common networking tools like `iproute2` and `bind-utils` installed.

+The following directories are persisted through VOLUMEs:
+    * `/etc/sysconfig`

 ## The router

-The router is very similar to the host image, but also ships with the ISC DHCP server, BIND, and the BIRD2 routing daemon.
+The router is very similar to the host image, but also ships with the ISC DHCP server, BIND, radvd, and the BIRD2 routing daemon.

+The following directories are persisted through VOLUMEs:
+    * `/etc/sysconfig`
+    * `/etc/bird` (an override moves the bird.conf from `/etc/` to this directory)

 ### Acknowledgements